Embracing the Consumer Journey Through Empathy Building

 About the Survey

 To provide the greatest value to its clients, Catapult Insights invests in consistent consumer research, especially within hard-to-reach audiences.
-For this Professional Pulse Survey, Catapult tapped online sample provider Full Circle Research, the industry leader for high-quality data, programming and hosting.
+For this Professional Pulse Survey, Catapult Insights tapped online sample provider Full Circle Research, the industry leader for high-quality data, programming and hosting.
 This study was conducted from January 11 to 13, 2023, and captured insights from 303 home improvement professionals in trades across the industry spectrum.
 To learn more about the survey, contact Catapult Insights at [email protected]

 About Full Circle Research